 So, you’ve got a column of standard values now, and these will refer to one of the resistors in our example.
 But with all those zeroes kicking around, it can be a little hard to read.
 So, in the first column (referenced as A on my system and deliberately left blank so far), type in the usual shorthand version for each number: 1K for 1,000, 330K for 330,000, and so on.
 These are just labels to make reading the table a little easier and don’t affect the calculations in any manner.
 You might want to format these with bold print to make them stand out a bit (see Figure 1).

 FIGURE 1.
 By exploiting a spreadsheet program's built-in Copy/Paste operations, you can create this array of resistor values with very little typing.
 Bold print labels for easy human interpretation are placed alongside the actual values used for computation.
-The numbers should actually be entered sequentially, although they're shown split into thirds here to fit on the page.
+The numbers should actually be entered sequentially, although they're shown split into thirds here for better viewing.

 Now we need to create a row of resistor values along the top.
 You could perform steps similar to what we’ve just completed, but there’s a faster way.
 Most spreadsheets have a variety of matrix operations built in, including one called Transpose.
 The purpose of this operation is to copy a row as a column and vice versa.